ombori/grid-docs/grid-products/integration-flow.md

 ## 3. Push ProductTypes

-The next step would be to push your product categories or product types that will be used later on for the `productType` field of your products.
+The next step is to push your product categories or product types that will be used later on for your products' `productType` field.

 A specific example for ProductTypes usage is category navigation in an "Endless Aisle" application.